 Green excelled in camp and went north with the big club in 1982 as a reserve outfielder.
 Lonnie Smith would typically start in center field and Dane Iorg in left, but Green would come in for defense in the late innings while Smith shifted over.
 He also got occasional starts and hit for good average.

 In early May, however, Green pulled a hamstring as he collided with Braves pitcher Steve Bedrosian at first base.
 St. Louis called up Willie McGee from Louisville -- and McGee seldom left the center field position until he was traded away in 1990.
 The Cardinals wanted Green to get regular duty, so they sent him down to Louisville in early June.
 He hit so well (.345-9-40 in 46 games) that it was impossible to keep him down.
-St. Louis recalled David in early August, optioning Tito Landrum.
+St. Louis recalled David in early August, optioning Tito Landrum to Louisville.
 On August 15, he hit his first big-league homer off Randy Niemann at Pittsburgh’s Three Rivers Stadium.

-Green saw action in just two playoff games versus the Braves, getting a hit in his only at-bat and scoring the winning run in Game Two.
+Green saw action in two games in the 1982 NLCS versus the Braves, getting a hit in his only at-bat and scoring the winning run in Game Two.
 In the World Series, he appeared in all seven games as St. Louis beat the Brewers, going 2 for 10 with a double and a triple (both off Mike Caldwell in Game Five).
 The following month, Whitey Herzog stated, “I think we’ve got to find a place to play David Green every day.”
 The logjam in the outfield was the manager’s thorniest problem.
 George Hendrick was trade bait that offseason, but other clubs were more interested in Green.

 That winter David played for the first time in Puerto Rico, taking part in 28 games for the Ponce Leones (.296-6-21).
 He got in a dispute with manager Jim Napier, however, and the club removed him from the effective roster as of January 14.
 After apologizing, he returned for the playoffs; Ponce lost in the final round to Arecibo.
 This would not be the last time Green knocked heads with his bosses, though.